bombasticbob/web_browser/README.md

 cookies, allows you to customize the user agent to help combat tracking, and other features as I think them up.

+This project appears to have NO copyright.
+However I will still attribute it to its original author.
+I expect to license the modified version under a dual license of GPLv2 or an M.I.T.-like license, one that attributes the original author.

 ## From original 'README'

 ### Controls: